HTML Sanity Check (HSC) Architecture Documentation

 String Similarity Checking with Jaro-Winkler-Distance

 The small java-string-similarity library (by Ralph Allen Rice) contains implementations of several similarity-calculation algorithms.
-As it is not available as public binary, we use the sources instead, primarily:
+As it is a public binary, available at Maven Central, we have used it as external library dependencies.
+Primarily, we have used Jaro-Winkler strategy to find similarity.

 Glossary